HarbingerOfFire/HarbingerOfFire/README.md

     <img src="./icons/protonmail-dark.svg" width="50">
 </p>

-## About Me
+> "The most likely way for the world to be destroyed, most experts agree, is by accident.
+That's where we come in; we're computer professionals.
+We cause accidents."

-Hey there!
-I'm HarbingerOfFire, a self-taught back-end developer with a passion for security, encryption, and Python.
-When I'm not immersed in lines of code, you can usually find me exploring the latest trends in cybersecurity or tinkering with new encryption algorithms.
+Hello, I'm **HarbingerOfFire**—a passionate self-taught back-end developer focused on **Data Science**, **security**, **encryption**, and **Python**.
+My mission is to explore and contribute to the world of cybersecurity, creating robust systems with an emphasis on secure design and innovative cryptographic solutions.
+I've seemed to take a detour though... writing a Database Management System...

-## On the look for collaborators
+## 🔹 About Me

-My recent big project has left me looking for some help.
-Checkout [BivittatusDB](https://github.com/harbingeroffire/bivittatusDB) to see if you can help.
-I would especially appricitate anyone with good amounts of database management or python frontend knowledge.
+I’m a back-end developer with over 2 years of hands-on experience in building secure, reliable systems.
+My journey has revolved around securing data, implementing advanced encryption protocols, and coding complex back-end systems in Python.

-### Key Skills
+## 🔹 Skills

-- **Security:** Building robust systems with security in mind is my forte.
-From implementing encryption protocols to ensuring data integrity, I thrive on keeping things secure.
+- **Security**: Developing systems with a focus on security, from data integrity to robust encryption.

-- **Encryption:** I love diving into the intricate world of encryption.
-Whether it's cracking hashes or designing new encryption standards, I'm always up for a cryptographic challenge.
+- **Encryption**: Diving deep into cryptography, whether it's cracking hashes or designing encryption algorithms.

-- **Python:** Python is my weapon of choice when it comes to building powerful back-end systems.
-Anything you can think of, I can do it in python.
+- **Python**: My language of choice for building scalable back-end systems with speed and flexibility.

-### Notable Projects
+## 🔹 Notable Projects

-- **[Passploit](https://github.com/HarbingerOfFire/Passploit):** Ever heard of Hashcat?
-Well, Passploit is its Python counterpart.
-With Passploit, cracking hashes and testing password security has never been easier.
+1. **[BivittatusDB](https://github.com/BivittatusDB)**: A Python-based, operator-driven relational database management system offering an alternative to traditional DBMS.

-- **[RES](https://github.com/HarbingerOfFire/RES):** In a world where data privacy is paramount, RES provides a novel approach to encryption.
-Developed entirely by yours truly, it's my humble contribution to the world of cryptography.
+2. **Passploit**: A password security and exploitation tool inspired by Hashcat, built for testing password vulnerabilities.

-- **[BivittatusDB](https://github.com/HarbingerOfFire/bivittatusDB):** Tired of traditional database management systems?
-BivittatusDB offers a fresh perspective with its operator-based approach to managing data.
+3. **RES**: An innovative encryption system contributing to the world of data privacy.

-### Experience
+## 🔹 Goals

-With 2+ years of hands-on experience in the field, I've honed my skills and gained valuable insights into the world of back-end development and cybersecurity.
+Over the next year(s), I aim to:

-### Goals
+- Pursue certifications in **cybersecurity** and **advanced Python programming**

-In the next year, I'm aiming to bolster my expertise by obtaining a couple of certifications in cybersecurity and advanced Python programming.
+- Explore **Post-Quantum Cryptography** and release new repositories in this field.

-I'm also looking into Post-Quantum Cryptography, and I'll likely post a few repos on that as well.
+## 🔹 Let's Connect

-### Let's Connect!
+Currently, GitHub is my primary platform for sharing and collaborating on projects, though I’m considering launching a personal website soon.
+Stay tuned for updates!

-While I don't have any social media profiles at the moment, you can always find me here on GitHub.
-Stay tuned for updates, I might launch a personal website soon!
+I don't check it often, but if you prefer email: [harbingeroffire@proton.me](mailto:harbingeroffire@proton.me)

 <sub><sub>Created mostly by chatGPT cause I don't want to write this out myself</sub></sub>